Canon de 274 modèle 1887/1893

 The Canon de 274 modèle 1887/1893 were a family of French naval guns developed in the years before World War I that armed a variety of warships of the French Navy.
 Guns salvaged from scrapped ships found a second life as coastal artillery and railway artillery during World War I and World War II.

 Design

 The mle 1887/1893 guns were typical built-up guns of the period with several layers of steel reinforcing hoops.
 The guns used an interrupted screw breech and fired separate loading bagged charges and projectiles.
 The two designs were similar in construction and performance, the main difference between the two models being their weight 37.6 tonnes for the 1887 and 35.4 tonnes for the 1893.
 The later Canon de 274 modèle 1893/1896, despite being shorter, used a larger propellant charge which gave them higher muzzle velocity and range.

 Naval use

-Mle 1887/1893 guns armed pre-dreadnought battleships and ironclads of the French Navy built or refit between 1887-1902.
+Mle 1887/1893 guns armed pre-dreadnought battleships and ironclads of the French Navy built or refit between 1887 and 1902.